6 Small Talk Conversation Starters

 Posted On: March 8, 2020

-Small talk is no small thing.
+Having a few small talk conversation starters in your back pocket (handy to use) is really important.
 It is what opens doors of conversation, business dealings, and future friendships.
 But what is small talk?
 When do you use small talk?
 Why is it used by Americans?
 What are some safe topics to bring up?

 Small talk is polite conversation about unimportant matters.
 Small talk is never rude, and is always on “safe” topics.
 The goal of small talk is to make a surface connection with the person you are with, all while maintaining a safe social distance.
 Small talk is also used as a “filler” in conversation with friends, colleagues, and acquaintances when the members of a conversation cannot think of what to say next.
 Small talk prevents a conversation from feeling awkward.